Omkar-Udawant/FUTURE_DS_01/README.md

 How do sales and profits trend over time?

-Which categories and sub-categories drive the most revenue?
+Which categories and sub-categories generate the most revenue?

 Which regions and states perform best?